JayReding/pat/README.md

 - Indicates whether a "total range" approach for ordinary course of business may be inappropriate.
 - Calculates subsequent new value, including the interplay between ordinary course and new value defenses.
 - Saves state of each case so that OCB ranges and other settings are preserved.
-- Allows for analyzing the ordinary course by DSO (days an invoice is outstanding from the invoice date) or DPD (days an invoice is past due)
+- Allows for analyzing the ordinary course by DSO (days an invoice is outstanding from the invoice date) or DPD (days an invoice is past due).
-- Basic user management and administration
+- Basic user management and administration.
+- Can export charts in PDF or Excel for use as exhibits.

 **Future Features**
 - Data entry tools
+- More robust multi-user support
 - Integrations with other software.

 **Installation and Running**